martincjespersen/DaAnonymization/README.rst

 -----------
 A simple pipeline wrapped around SpaCy, DaNLP and DaCy for anonymizing danish corpora.
 The pipeline allows for custom functions to be implemented and piped in combination with custom functions.

+The **DaCy model** is built on **multilingual RoBERTa** which enables **zero shot learning** for other languagues ultimately providing a robust named entity recognition model for anonymization that is able to handle noisy Danish text data which could include other languages.

+Languages used in the multilingual RoBERTa can be found in appendix A of XLM-RoBERTa paper: `Unsupervised Cross lingual Representation Learning at Scale <https://arxiv.org/pdf/1911.02116.pdf>`_

 * Free software: Apache-2.0 license

 **Disclaimer:** As the pipeline utilizes predictive models and regex function to identify entities, there is no guarantee that all sensitive information have been remove.